Showing posts with label Barney Bubbles. Show all posts

 Logo #241: Hawkwind

-Created by Barney Bubbles in 1972 for the cover of the brilliantly titled "Doremi Fasol Latido" LP.
+Created by Barney Bubbles (born Colin Fulcher, June 30, 1942 - November 14, 1983) in 1972 for the cover of the brilliantly titled "Doremi Fasol Latido" LP.
 An overview of the endlessly brilliant Bubbles is well-worth re-viewing and can be found here.
 Still wish I knew when his dates of birth and death were - the reason for that can be found here.
 Yes, I do work very hard at these things - thank you for noticing.
 Apparently Bubbles also directed the "Ghost Town" video by The Specials, which makes his passing all the more depressing for knowing it.
 Oh, yeah - Hawkwind.
 In business for four decades with one propulsive force - guitarist singer Dave Brock - thirty-five years on they're still performing their "Space Ritual" around the world and melting minds in the process even in this jaded day and/or age.
 They also gave birth to Motörhead.
 I'm deeply square and clueless but even I have to respect something like that.
 Also: Robert Newton Calvert of Hawkwind, March 9, 1945 - August 14, 1988.
 Lest we forget!

 Somewhat sideways, the Song of the Moment is "Wehe Khorazin" by Popol Vuh.